The Do’s and Don’ts of Burial Insurance

 Higher Health Ratings Get Better Prices for Burial Insurance

-Another “do” is to get standard or preferred classification on your health rating.
-If possible, if your health allows it, there are a lot of companies, and agencies out there that will immediately go to guaranteed issue life insurance because they don’t want to worry about declines.
+Another “do” is to get the standard or preferred classification on your health rating.
+If possible, if your health allows it, there are a lot of companies and agencies out there that will immediately go to guaranteed issue life insurance because they don’t want to worry about declines.
 They don’t want to worry about anything.

 With guaranteed issue policies, you end up paying more for less.
 It’s a terrible deal, actually.
-The reason why you would have to go with a guaranteed issue insurance is because the status of your health requires it.
+The reason why you would have to go with guaranteed issue insurance is that the status of your health requires it.
 If you’ve got major health issues, current cancer, using a wheelchair, breathing oxygen, all of these things require guaranteed issue policies.

 Much better is getting a standard life insurance policy.
 The best type of policies can be had if you have a preferred health rating, which gives you the lowest price, highest quality product, double indemnity, all these things that you want in your pocket so that your beneficiaries are covered and you’re paying as little as possible.